ashbb/piano/README.md

 **Hope someone attempt to run v0.3 on his/her Mac or Linux and let me know what happen.** ;-)

 - Jun 3rd: **Paul Harris** attempted to run v0.3 on his (k)ubuntu 9.04 with TiMIDIty.
 It worked well.
 Fantastic!
 Now need some connecting sequence by hand, so trying to find the easy way.
 - Jun 5th: **Willian Molinari** run v0.4 on his i686-linux.
-It didn't work and got the error message: libasound.so: cannot open shared object file: No such file or directory.
-Umm...
+It didn't work and got the error message: libasound.so: cannot open shared object file: No such file or directory. ...
+His Ubuntu looks like to use Pulse instead of ALSA?
+- Jun 6th: **George Thompson** run v0.4 on his Mac, there was no error but no sound.
+Seems like something is missing...

 Usage